 For those in the know, Porto is a sumptuous hotspot for foodies and wine enthusiasts.
 For the unfamiliar, it’s a hidden gem veiled by the shadows of Lisbon and the glamorous Algarve.
 But to get off the beaten track in Portugal, this is the place to be.
-The city and wine-making region of Porto is undoubtedly one of Europe’s best kept secrets, and we can help you customize the perfect tour to uncover its unique treasures.
+The city and wine-making region of Porto is undoubtedly one of Europe’s best-kept secrets, and we can help you customize the perfect tour to uncover its unique treasures.

-Bursting at the seams with Portuguese high culture, the finest Port wine, and outstanding food at every price point, Porto is now fast becoming a top destination for cultured travelers.
-This compact city is easy to explore on foot, and the UNESCO-listed historic center is embellished with painted houses that look like they belong on a postcard.
+Bursting at the seams with Portuguese high culture, the finest Port wine, and outstanding food at every price point, Porto is now fast becoming a top destination for cultured travellers.
+This compact city is easy to explore on foot, and the UNESCO-listed historic centre is embellished with painted houses that look like they belong on a postcard.
 Full of baroque churches with ostentatiously decorated exteriors, elaborate buildings dripping in gold, and a maze of medieval alleys, the streets are as grandiose as it gets.
 If you’re looking for luxury abroad, make Porto your next stop.

 Discover the Michelin star restaurants, the exciting street food markets, and the city’s world-class wine cellars.

-Ribeira, the Porto’s historic center, will lead you down a pretty promenade by the river.
+Ribeira, the Porto’s historic centre, will lead you down a pretty promenade by the river.
 This is where you’ll be able to see the pastel-painted merchants’ houses and uncover the best cafes, bars and restaurants all with views overlooking the water.
 The hole-in-the-wall tascas can offer you an authentic taste of Portugal at the most affordable prices, and will give you an excuse to rest your legs after a walking tour in this undulating city.
 Built on two massive hills rising up from the Douro River, there’ll be some steep inclines as you explore.
 But as it’s a great place for a food and wine tour, you’ll have plenty of opportunities to stop.

-Relax at Parque de Serralves, a stunning sculpture park located four miles west of the center which is home to an art museum.
+Relax at Parque de Serralves, a stunning sculpture park located four miles west of the centre which is home to an art museum.
 Walk around the Baixa area to take in the quintessential azulejo artwork that adorns the buildings.
 Or get an eyeful of the city’s seafront section at Foz do Douro.
 Further north, there’s a better beach at Matosinhos, also known for its sumptuous seafood restaurants.
 Take a wine and seaside bike tour and cycle there, or hop on a metro and get there in less than half an hour.

 If you’re here for wine-tasting, cross over the Louis I bridge to Vila Nova de Gaia for what feels like an endless row of Port cellars.
-The oldest Port wine house is Kopke, and the Burmester Museum and Wine Cellar is not to be missed if you want to combine history with tasting experiences.
+The oldest Port wine house is Kopke, and the Burmester Museum and Wine Cellar are not to be missed if you want to combine history with tasting experiences.

 Although it’s a popular year-round destination for foodies and wine enthusiasts, Porto is one of the wettest cities in southern Europe.
-The climate is a moderate, so summer temperatures are high but still comfortable and the ocean breeze help to keep you cool.
+The climate is moderate, so summer temperatures are high but still comfortable and the ocean breeze help to keep you cool.
 Winters tend to be wet, as does early spring.
 The best time to visit for sunshine and warmth is from May to September.

 If you do decide to travel in winter or early spring, don’t let a little rain put you off.
-Despite having more precipitation than other parts of southern Europe, the weather is still significantly better than the north – and there are plenty of Port wine cellars and stylish wine bars to cozy up in.
+Despite having more precipitation than other parts of southern Europe, the weather is still significantly better than the north – and there are plenty of Port wine cellars and stylish wine bars to cosy up in.

 The wine in Porto is predominantly Port as the name suggests, with the three main families being white, ruby and tawny.
 Grown on the terraces of the Douro, Port wine is a part of the oldest demarcated regions of the world.
 This has been the case since the Companhia Geral da Agricultura das Vinhas do Alto Douro (General Agricultural Company for the Vineyards of the Upper Douro) was formed in the mid-1700s.